-Datalog provides information about incorporated entities including legal entities incorporated within the EU.
+Datalog provides information about incorporated entities around the world including legal entities incorporated within the EU.
 Companies are not people.
 GDPR legislation and other Data Protection legislation ONLY applies to natural persons / individuals - it does not apply to incorporated entities.

 VAT Lookup provides information about VAT numbers - as a general statement, it is our intent to publish VAT information for companies however it is perfectly possible for individuals to be VAT registered so it is possible we may hold data on natural persons.